-The increased proliferation for ACP compared to the other four groups could be caused by a number of factors.
-There may be a cellular dose response indicating that only a certain level of growth factors released from platelets are needed in order to elicit maximum proliferation.
+ACP's increased proliferation could be caused by a number of factors.
+There may be a cellular dose response indicating that only a certain level of growth factors released from platelets is needed in order to elicit maximum proliferation.
 After reaching this proposed threshold, over concentrating platelets and growth factors may cause a paradoxical inhibitory effect on cell proliferation.^{9,10}

-The inclusion of WBCs, specifically neutrophils, within a PRP product may prevent maximal growth potential due to release of degradative enzymes and reactive oxygen species.^{2,3} Overall, this in vitro study demonstrates that ACP is the ideal PRP for cellular proliferation when compared to a buffy coat-based PRP.
+The inclusion of WBCs, specifically neutrophils, within a PRP product may prevent maximal growth potential due to release of degradative enzymes and reactive oxygen species.^{2,3} Overall, this in vitro study demonstrates that ACP is the ideal PRP for cellular proliferation when compared to a buffy-coat-based PRP.